-The aggregate fees that the Company incurred for professional services rendered by PwC for fiscal years 2011 and 2010 were as follows:
+The aggregate fees that the Company incurred for professional services rendered by PwC for fiscal years 2012 and 2011 were as follows:

-2011 2010
+2012 2011

-0.07

-Audit Fees \$ 1,084,900 \$ 967,000
+Audit Fees \$1,260,100 \$1,084,900

 Audit-Related Fees 211,902

-Tax Fees
+Tax Fees 3,425

-All Other Fees 3,640 3,000
+All Other Fees 3,640 3,640

-Total Fees \$ 1,300,442 \$ 970,000
+Total Fees \$1,267,165 \$1,300,442

-- · Audit Fees for fiscal years 2011 and 2010 were for professional services rendered for the integrated audit of the consolidated financial statements and internal control over financial reporting of the Company, other auditing procedures related to the adoption of new accounting pronouncements and review of other significant transactions, and related out-of-pocket expenses. - Audit-Related Fees for fiscal 2011 were for professional services rendered in connection with the acquisition of our Canadian subsidiary and licensee audits. - · All Other Fees for fiscal years 2011 and 2010 consisted of software license fees.
+- Audit Fees for fiscal years 2012 and 2011 were for professional services rendered for the integrated audit of the consolidated financial statements and internal control over financial reporting of the Company, other auditing procedures related to the adoption of new accounting pronouncements and review of other significant transactions, and related out-of-pocket expenses. - Audit-Related Fees for fiscal 2011 were for professional services rendered in connection with the acquisition of our Canadian subsidiary and licensee audits. - Tax Fees for fiscal 2012 were for assistance with an audit performed by the State of California. - All Other Fees for fiscal years 2012 and 2011 consisted of software license fees.